rmbrntt/100-Exercises/Numbers/README.md

 Numbers
 ---------

+<h2>Complete:</h2>
+**Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.

+**Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.

+**Factorial Finder** - The Factorial of a positive integer, n, is defined as the product of the sequence n, n-1, n-2, ...1 and the factorial of zero, 0, is defined as being 1.
+Solve this using both loops and recursion.

+<h2>TODO:</h2>
 **Find PI to the Nth Digit** - Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.

-**Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.

-**Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.

 **Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one.